dgraph-io/dgraph/README.md

 reducing disk seeks and network calls in a cluster.

-Dgraph's goal is to provide Google production level scale and throughput, with low enough latency to serve real-time user queries over terabytes of structured data.
+Dgraph's goal is to provide Google production-level scale and throughput, with low enough latency to serve real-time user queries over terabytes of structured data.
 Dgraph supports [GraphQL query syntax](https://dgraph.io/docs/master/query-language/), and responds in [JSON](http://www.json.org/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/) over [GRPC](http://www.grpc.io/) and HTTP.
 Dgraph is written using the Go Programming Language.